-I am a PhD candidate in economics at TU Dresden and in March 2019 submitted my thesis on The Ergodicity Problem in Economics — The Advent of Ergodicity Economics.
+I received a PhD in economics for a thesis on The Ergodicity Problem in Economics — The Advent of Ergodicity Economics.
 I hold a diploma from Leipzig University in business & information systems.
-In 2011 I spent a semester abroad at ETH Zurich as guest of the Chair of Systems Design and attended mainly econophysics lectures and research seminars.
-I am joining LML to further develop the Ergodicity Economics Project through collaborations with Alex Adamou, Ole Peters, Yonatan Berman and others.
-A follow-up project from my PhD thesis deals with the study of repeated gambles with uncertain parameters.
+In 2017 I attended the Santa Fe Institute Complexity Science Summer School, and in 2011 spent a semester abroad at ETH Zurich as a guest of the Chair of Systems Design to immerse myself mainly in research in econophysics.

 Further interests encompass proper handling of random variables & stochastic processes, complexity science, history & philosophy of economics/physics/mathematics and I am fascinated by the range of Benoît B. Mandelbrot’s work, which led me beyond my initial disciplinary boundaries.